 For a taste of exclusivity, explore Lanai, Hawaii.
 Full of remote beaches, other-worldly rock formations, and colorful underwater reefs, there are plenty of activities to be had off the beaten path.
 There is a nice blend of posh hotel amenities with luxurious dining options and outdoor activities like deep sea fishing, horseback riding, lawn bowling and more.

-If a larger island is more desirable, Maui offers a taste of most everything the Aloha State has to offer.
+If a larger island is more desirable, Maui offers a taste of most everything the Aloha State has to offer and Maui vacation rentals are abundant.
 Indulge in wildlife and history, learn how to hula dance, golf coastal fairways, or snorkel with five species of sea turtles.

 What to do